b3rt1ng/SuperNova/README.md

 * Network Scan - Scan on your network to find all the devices connected to it
   - Displays the IP, MAC, Vendor name and the hostname of the device
-* ARP poisoning - Perform an ARP poisoning attack on the network
+* ARP poisoning - Perform an ARP poisoning attack on the target and the router to put yourself in between
   - Choose a device to poison
   - Launch the attack
-  - That's all ?
-Damn !
+  - That's it !

 ## How To Use